Meet our 2017-18 Executive Board

 Whitney Moore, University of Minnesota-Twin Cities, College of Science and Engineering (CSE), email@example.com

 Whitney has been a Career Counselor in the CSE Career Center at the U of M since Fall 2011.
-In addition to serving as President, Whitney was a Co-Chair for the MCUCSA Membership and Communications Committee and was the Chair-Elect and Co-Chair of the Government and Nonprofit Career Fair Committee from 2012-2013.
+In addition to serving as Past President, Whitney has served as President, was a Co-Chair for the MCUCSA Membership and Communications Committee, and was the Chair-Elect and Co-Chair of the Government and Nonprofit Career Fair Committee from 2012-2013.
 Whitney has also served in two board positions for the Minnesota College Personnel Association.
 She received her BA in Communication Studies from Gustavus Adolphus College and MS in Counseling and Student Personnel from Minnesota State University, Mankato.
 Away from campus, Whitney enjoys all things Minnesota, including the North Shore, state parks, anything Swedish, and spending time running, biking, hiking, and fishing outdoors with her hubby and rescue dog, Charli.

 Matt Carlson, Minnesota State University- Mankato, firstname.lastname@example.org